-Atyrau, 30km up the Ural River from its mouth on the Caspian Sea, started as a fishing settlement, however soon became a part of the forces of Tsarist Russia to extend its control over the area.
-Guriyev was the first Russian town built on Kazakh territory.
-After having conquered the khanates of Kazan and Astrakhan under Tsar Ivan IV in the middle of the 16th Century, the Russians found themselves in the instant neighborhood of the Kazakh tribes.
+Aturay was known as Guryev until 1991 and it was the first Russian town built on Kazakh territory.
+Atyrau started as a fishing settlement but it soon became a part of the forces of Tsarist Russia to extend its control over the area.
+After Russia had conquered the khanates of Kazan and Astrakhan under Tsar Ivan IV in the middle of the 16th Century, the Russians found themselves in the instant neighborhood of the Kazakh tribes.

-The city is nearly dense and you can check all-around within a day.
-The best to start exploring the city from the bridge lying between Victory Park and the residence zone.
-The bridge was built in 2002 for the oil workers, This suspension bridge between Europe and Asia has extended for 405 meters.
-Over the bridge, you can walk along the riverbank through the city towards the north, passing the river’s horseshoe curve until you come to the road bridge.
-It will be a city center, split into two by the river and stretching no more than two to four blocks away from the riverbank.
+Atyrau is very densely built and you can see all worth seeing within a day.
+The best place to start exploring the city is from the pedestrian bridge between Victory Park at the western bank and the residental zones at the eastern bank.
+This suspension bridge between Europe and Asia extends for 405 meters and it was built in 2002 for the oil workers.
+Once over the bridge, you can walk along the riverbank through the city towards the north, passing the river’s horseshoe curve until you reach a larger bridge for cars.
+This way you will reach the city center, split into two by the river and stretching no more than two to four blocks away from the riverbank.

-Today there is only one road bridge in town, a fact which considers for the considerable rush-hour jam accumulating on either side.
-Further bridges, outside the center, are to be completed constructed anytime soon.
-There is also a footbridge, but this runs somewhat inconveniently from Zhilgorodok to a residential suburb of little interest on the European side and is not much used.
-Through the local practice, the river divides the two continents of Europe and Asia.
-This tradition is marked by the joined battered metal pavilions at either end of the bridge.
+The different continents of Eurasia are marked by the joined battered metal pavilions at both ends of the Abay Street bridge crossing the river Ural.
 Those on the western side, at the start of Satpaev Street, are marked ‘Europe’.
-Those on the eastern side, looking down Abai Street to the tapering caramel-colored columns of the Kazakh Drama Theatre named after Makhambet, are marked ‘Asia’.
+Those on the eastern side, looking down Abai Street to the tapering caramel-colored columns of the Kazakh Drama Theatre and named after Makhambet, are marked ‘Asia’.

-The coziest area of Atyrau is considered to be a Zhilgorodok.
-It is a somewhat breaking district, set up after World War II utilizing prisoner of war labor.
-It lies in one of the bands of the Ural River, to the southwest of the main bridge.
+Zhilgorodok is considered the coziest area of Atyrau.
+It is a somewhat breaking district, set up after World War II utilizing prisoners of war labor in building it.
+It lies in one of the horse shoe shaped curves of the Ural River, southwest of the main bridge.

 Kurmangazy House Of Culture

-Zhilgorodok is focused on the graceful, Moorish-tinged Palace of Culture, the tall domes of its facade facing a quiet square.
-The remaining sides of the square are fronted by arcades.
-The wooden balconies and window boxes decorating buildings along the side streets, and the popularity of this district for summer-evening strolling and as a meeting point for the youth of Atyrau, all serve to reinforce Zhilgorodok’s Mediterranean feel
+Probably the most interesting sight of Zhilgorodok is the graceful, Moorish-tinged Kurmangazy Palace of Culture.
+The building has its tall domes of its facade facing a quiet square and the remaining sides of the square are fronted by arches.
+The wooden balconies and window boxes decorating buildings along the side streets and the popularity of this district for summer-evening strolling and as a meeting point for the youth of Atyrau, all serve to reinforce Zhilgorodok’s Mediterranean feel.

 Atyrau History Museum / Regional Museum

-Local History Museum is located in the address of (1 Momysh Uly Street).
-The museum focused on the life and work of Makhambet Utemisuly (Utemisov), who lived in the area of Guriyev in the first half of the 19th Century and whose aphoristic and expressive poetry greatly contributed to the education of the common people.
+Atyrau local history museum is located at Momysh Uly Street 1.
+The museum is focused on the life and work of Makhambet Utemisuly (Utemisov), who lived in the area of Guriyev during the first half of the 19th Century and whose aphoristic and expressive poetry greatly contributed to the education of the common people of the region.

-Saraichik settlement was the town that became famous in the 13th century as an urban hub of the Golden Horde.
-It extended on the caravan route eastwards from Sarai, the capital of the Golden Horde on the Volga.
+Saraichik settlement is a town that got famous first in the 13th century as an urban hub of the Golden Horde.
 Saraichik was sacked by Timur’s troops in 1395 but was rebuilt to serve as the capital of the Nogai Horde in the 15th and 16th centuries, before being destroyed by Cossacks in 1580.
-Changes in the wandering course of the Ural River have been critical to Saraichik’s archaeological legacy, and cultural layers continue to be washed away by the waters.
+Changes in the wandering course of the Ural River have been critical to Saraichik’s archaeological legacy and cultural layers continue to be washed away by the waters even today.

-Saraichik memorial complex stands on the edge of the villxage.
-The complex was built in 1999 and is focused on the 17m-high octagonal-based monument known as the Khan Pantheon.
-Built to a picture of the then mayor, Imangali Tasmagambetov, the monument takes as its influence the belief that seven khans of the Golden and Nogai hordes were buried in Saraichik.
+Saraichik memorial complex stands on the edge of the same named village about 50 km north from Atyrau.
+The complex was built in 1999 and is focused on the 17 m high octagonal based monument known as the Khan Pantheon.
+Built to a picture of the mayor Imangali Tasmagambetov, the monument takes as its influence the belief that seven khans of the Golden and Nogai hordes were buried in Saraichik.
 A piled mound of stones in the center of the monument serves as a cenotaph to the khans.
-From the bare branches of a tree, considered sacred, hang strips of cloth as votive offerings.
-Beneath the arches of the monument are engraved funerary stones to each of the khans honored here.
+There are strips of cloth hanging as votive offerings from the bare branches of a tree that are considered sacred.
+Beneath the arches of the monument there are engraved funerary stones to each of the khans honored here.